apacheignite/documentation/data-grid/rebalancing.md

   "title": "Configuration"
 }
 [/block]
-Cache preloading behavior can be customized by optionally setting the following configuration properties:
+Cache rebalancing behavior can be customized by optionally setting the following configuration properties:
 [block:parameters]
 {
   "data": {
     "h-0": "Setter Method",
     "h-1": "Description",
     "h-2": "Default",
-    "0-0": "`setPreloadMode`",
+    "0-0": "`setRebalanceMode`",
-    "0-1": "Preload mode for distributed cache.
-See Preload Modes section for details.", "1-0": "`setPreloadPartitionedDelay`",
+    "0-1": "Rebalance mode for distributed cache.
+See Rebalance Modes section for details.", "1-0": "`setRebalancePartitionedDelay`",
-    "1-1": "Preloading delay in milliseconds.
-See Delayed And Manual Preloading section for details.", "2-0": "`setPreloadBatchSize`",
+    "1-1": "Rebalancing delay in milliseconds.
+See Delayed And Manual Rebalancing section for details.", "2-0": "`setRebalanceBatchSize`",
-    "2-1": "Size (in bytes) to be loaded within a single preload message.
-Preloading algorithm will split total data set on every node into multiple batches prior to sending data.", "3-0": "`setPreloadThreadPoolSize`",
+    "2-1": "Size (in bytes) to be loaded within a single rebalance message.
+Rebalancing algorithm will split total data set on every node into multiple batches prior to sending data.", "3-0": "`setRebalanceThreadPoolSize`",
-    "3-1": "Size of preloading thread pool.
-Note that size serves as a hint and implementation may create more threads for preloading than specified here (but never less threads).", "4-0": "`setPreloadThrottle`",
+    "3-1": "Size of rebalancing thread pool.
+Note that size serves as a hint and implementation may create more threads for the rebalancing than specified here (but never less threads).", "4-0": "`setRebalanceThrottle`",
-    "4-1": "Time in milliseconds to wait between preload messages to avoid overloading of CPU or network.
-When preloading large data sets, the CPU or network can get over-consumed with preloading messages, which consecutively may slow down the application performance.
-This parameter helps tune the amount of time to wait between preload messages to make sure that preloading process does not have any negative performance impact.
-Note that application will continue to work properly while preloading is still in progress.", "5-0": "`setPreloadOrder`",
+    "4-1": "Time in milliseconds to wait between rebalancing messages to avoid overloading of CPU or network.
+When rebalancing large data sets, the CPU or        network can get over-  consumed with rebalance messages, which consecutively may slow down the application performance.
+This parameter helps tune the amount of time to wait between rebalance messages to make sure that rebalancing process does not have any negative performance impact.
+Note that application will continue to work properly while rebalancing is still in progress.", "5-0": "`setRebalanceOrder`",
-    "6-0": "`setPreloadTimeout`",
+    "6-0": "`setRebalanceTimeout`",
-    "5-1": "Order in which preloading should be done.
-Preload order can be set to non-zero value for caches with SYNC or ASYNC preload modes only.
-Preloading for caches with smaller preload order will be completed first.
-By default, preloading is not ordered.", "6-1": "Preload timeout (ms).",
+    "5-1": "Order in which rebalancing should be done.
+Rebalance order can be set to non-zero value for caches with SYNC or ASYNC rebalance modes only.
+Rebalancing for caches with smaller rebalance order will be completed first.
+By default, rebalancing is not ordered.", "6-1": "Rebalance timeout (ms).",
     "0-2": "`ASYNC`",
     "1-2": "0 (no delay)",
     "2-2": "512K",